tredfern/tredfern.github.io_old/about.md

 ---

 These days, my professional career has moved on from programming.
 I build teams of programmers and work to help them succeed.
 I love that work.
-Working with people is a frustrating pleasure.

 But my passion will always be in the code.
 It's my belief that a misunderstanding about coding is that it's something strange and foreign.
 That somehow, something has to be a little off for someone to enjoy it.
 I feel that coding is as human an expression as arts, music and writing.
 It's